notepad-plus-plus/notepad-plus-plus/PowerEditor/gcc/readme.txt

-Makefile.win was added after the v5.0 release.
+makefile was renewed after the v5.0 release.
 It was testing with a MingW distribution containing gcc (GCC) 3.4.5 (mingw-vista special r3)
 The default make rule should suffice for building Notepad++,